Average Business Loan Rates in 2024

 Credit

-Small business lenders assess both personal and business credit when reviewing loan applications.
-If you have a newer company that has yet to build up business credit, a lender may put more weight on your personal credit score.
+Small business lenders typically assess your personal and business credit when reviewing loan applications.
+If you have a newer company that has yet to properly build your business credit history, a lender may heavily weigh your personal FICO Score when making a decision.

 A higher credit score generally leads to a lower interest rate.
-Banks may require scores of 650 or higher, while alternative lenders may accept scores in the 500s.
+Banks may require scores in the mid to high 600s, while alternative lenders may accept scores as low as 500.

 Business finances